opentripplanner/OpenTripPlanner/docs/Configuration.md

 This way you can roll forward and backward new OTP instances without worring about building new graphs.

-There is various ways to acces this information.
+There are various ways to access this information.
 To get the `Graph.obj` serialization version id you can run the following bash command:
  - `head -c 29 Graph.obj  ==>  OpenTripPlannerGraph;0000007;` (file header)
  - `head -c 28 Graph.obj | tail -c 7  ==>  0000007`  (version id)